uroboros-d/Git-Bash/HOMEWORK_1.md

-find .. -name "tail1*"			#15 find a file by name tail -f ../tail1.txt	Ctrl+C		#16 view content in the real time head -2 ../tail1.txt			#17 print first few lines (2) from a text file tail -3 ../tail1.txt			#18 print last few lines (3) from a text file less ../tail1.txt			#19 view a content of a long file (command less) date +"Today is: %D %T"			#20 print today's date and time
+find .. -name "tail1*"			#15 find a file by name tail -f ../tail1.txt	Ctrl+C		#16 view content in the real time head -2 ../tail1.txt			#17 print first few lines (2) from a text file tail -3 ../tail1.txt			#18 print last few lines (3) from a text file		tail -3 ../tail1.txt | less
+less ../tail1.txt			#19 view a content of a long file (command less) date +"Today is: %D %T"			#20 print today's date and time
 					#21 send the http request // if no data passed, GET request is executed by default